LZHMS/RMaPLe/README.md

-# Robust Prompt Learning for Vision-Language Models
+# Robust Multi-modal Prompt Learning for Vision-Language Models

 ## Introduction
-This repo contains some experiments on CoOP to research the robustness of GCE about adapting vision-language models like [CLIP](https://arxiv.org/abs/2103.00020) to downstream datasets via *prompt learning*.
+This repo contains some experiments on CoOP, MaPLe to research the robustness of GCE about adapting vision-language models like [CLIP](https://arxiv.org/abs/2103.00020) to downstream datasets via *prompt learning*.

 ## How to Install
 + Setup conda environment: